slviajero/tinybasic/MANUAL.md

 would prompt for two separate number inputs even if two number like e.g. 17,19 are enters after the first prompt.
 This saves memory.
 Please look at IOT extension for a way to split lists.

-In version 1.3.
+Until version 1.4.
 INPUT cannot read elements of string arrays.
 Only not indexed string variables are implemented.

 Like PRINT, the & modifier can be used to specify an input stream.

 INPUT &2, A

 would read data from the keyboard of a Arduino standalone system.

+In version 2.0 INPUT can do most of the things MS BASIC INPUT does.
+Arrays and string arrays are fully supported.
+The string substring notation can also be used in INPUT.

+Comma seperated input of numbers is fed into comma separated variable lists.
+Hence

+10 INPUT A, B

+accepts the user responses

+1, 2

+or

+1

+2

+This works only for numbers.
+Strings have to be given in one line.
+INPUT still avoids buffering and does in place variable assignment for strings.
+This saves a lot of memory on small systems.

+For INPUT the # modifier limits the number of bytes in string input.
+This can be used to control I2C code and other low level functions.

 ### GOTO